davidfekke/fek.io/src/blog/2021-04-25/how-to-upgrade-an-express-rest-app-to-fastify.md

 });
 ```

 Typically in most Node.js web apps, the routes are configured separate from the main application file, in their own module or plugin.
-This will make the application loosely coupled and easier to test.
+This will make the application more loosely coupled and easier to test.
 For this example I am just going to configure the two methods in the same file as the main application.

 ```javascript
 fastify.get('/metar/:icaoidentifier', async function(request, reply) {